5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 Built for international buyers

-Holly Tang holds a CIPS (Certified International Property Specialist) designation and speaks fluent Mandarin.
+Holly Tang speaks fluent Mandarin.
 Steven is a licensed broker in both NJ and NY.
-Together, we've guided hundreds of international families through the American homebuying process.
+Together, we have guided hundreds of international families through the American homebuying process.

-We understand the nuances that most agents miss: ITIN vs. SSN requirements, foreign income documentation, international wire transfer timelines, and the stress of making the biggest purchase of your life in a language and legal system that isn't your first.
+We understand the nuances that most agents miss: ITIN vs. SSN requirements, foreign income documentation, international wire transfer timelines, and the stress of making the biggest purchase of your life in a language and legal system that is not your first.

 WeChat support available at holly1697.
 WhatsApp at 908-644-6036.